econ-ark/econ-ark-tools/Virtual/Machine/VirtualBox/README.md

 ## Details

-The machine contains a full installation of Anaconda3, LaTeX, and other useful tools The econ-ark toolkit is installed using the conda installer that comes with Anaconda.
+The "MAX" machine contains a full installation of Anaconda3, LaTeX, and other useful tools.
+The econ-ark toolkit is installed using the conda installer that comes with Anaconda.
 Local copies, that you can modify, of several repos are installed:

 1. DemARK
 1. REMARK